Comprehensively Understanding Marble Etching

 Etching vs Staining: Understanding the Key Differences

-It is common to confuse etching with staining, but they are distinctly different phenomena.
+It is common to confuse etching with staining, but they are distinct processes.
 Stains penetrate the stone and alter its colour, while etches modify the surface texture.
 You can often identify the type of damage by touch—if the affected area feels smoother or rougher than the surrounding stone, it indicates etching.
-Stains typically display a noticeable colour difference, whereas etching manifests as dull or cloudy patches.
-Recognising which type of damage you have is crucial for selecting the appropriate remedy.
+Stains typically show a noticeable colour change, whereas etching appears as dull or cloudy patches.
+Recognising the type of damage is crucial to selecting the appropriate remedy.

 Why Is Marble So Susceptible to Common Acids?